You are here: Home1 / Equity & Compensation2 / I Need to Navigate Growth Equity Challenges3 / Why the Stock Option System is Broken

 The downside, which many companies only realize too late, is that the stock option structure, as currently designed, often doesn’t scale well beyond year seven.
 And it can create a variety of problems if companies don’t take steps to do something about it early.

 If the employee is a good financial planner, she might want to exercise her vested options in an effort to get those shares into long-term capital gains, which have a much lower tax rate.
-However, without the necessary cash, and if she thinks she’ll be subject to the AMT, she’s forced to hold and wait to exercise and sell at the same time, at a future date, foreclosing on her long-term capital gains savings where her tax bill will be at the higher ordinary income rate foreclosing on her long-term capital gains savings.
+However, without the necessary cash, and if she thinks she’ll be subject to the AMT, she’s forced to hold and wait to exercise and sell at the same time.
+At a future date, foreclosing on her long-term capital gains savings when her tax bill will be at the higher ordinary income rate foreclosing on her long-term capital gains savings.

 If an employee has no intention of leaving the company and is planning on patiently waiting for that future exercise and sale event, she’s going to come up against an ominous immovable wall with a federally mandated expiration of all options after 10 years.
-Today, employees across all kinds of private companies are starting to be forced into a very stressful and potentially demoralizing “use it or lose it” situation.
+Today, employees across all kinds of private companies are starting to be forced into a very stressful and potentially demoralizing “use it or lose it” situation – all of this after a decade of loyal service to the company.

-If an employee wishes to or needs to leave the company, she typically has 90 days, mandated by the company, to come-up with the necessary cash to exercise her options and the money to pay the AMT, if applicable, or face having them expire and absorbed back into the company.
+If an employee wishes to or needs to leave the company, she typically has 90 days, mandated by the company, to come-up with the necessary cash to exercise her options and the money to pay the AMT (if applicable) or face having them expire and absorbed back into the company.
 So people stay.
 But they can feel stuck.
+Employees find their hands forced if they want to take advantage of their stock option plans in these situations.

 Then there are companies who can’t bring themselves to let an executive go because they’re no longer a fit.
 I’ve seen people kept on for years because the company cared about them, valued their contribution in the early days of the company, but didn’t want to put them in a use-it-or-lose-it situation.
 These people are often referred to as “vest in peace” as they’re shunted off to some far-flung part of the company in a low-impact role.